panduhjohn/a-vast-array-of-beautiful-faces/README.md

-# While You Were Coding
+# A Vast Array Of Beautiful Faces

 ### Some Array Challenges

 All the directions are in `main.js`.
 Enjoy!